-We conduct programs and activities designed to provide our customers, internal and external, with the ability to prepare for, cope with, and recover from the effects of disasters.
+We conduct programs and activities designed to provide citizens with the ability to prepare for, cope with, and recover from the effects of disasters.
 This is achieved through information and resource exchange, working with the public and private sectors, and all levels of government through the utilization of modern technology.

 Paris is exposed to many hazards which have the potential for disrupting the community, causing damage, and creating casualties.
-Natural hazards include hurricanes, floods, tornadoes, and severe storms.
-As a major manufacturing and distribution center, Paris also faces the threat of hazardous material accidents involving the transportation, manufacture, and storage of chemicals on the highways and in the City's industrial areas.
+Natural hazards include severe storms, tornados, floods, extended periods of freezing weather and hurricanes.
+As a major manufacturing and distribution center, Paris also faces the threat of hazardous material accidents involving the transportation, manufacture, and storage of chemicals on the highways and in the industrial areas.

 Emergency Management Plan

 To address these potential threats, the Emergency Management Division publishes the City's emergency management plan.
 This plan provides the framework upon which the City prepares for, responds to, and performs its emergency response functions during times of natural or man-made disasters or national emergencies.

 The plan is based on the four phases of Emergency Management which are: